What is a port wine stain?

 Traditionally, the pulsed dye laser has been the laser of choice for the treatment of port wine stains.
 It has a wavelength of 595nm and is highly attracted to the haemoglobin or the blood in the port wine stain.
 The heat energy from the laser is preferentially taken up by the port wine stain, and less energy is taken up by the normal skin, thus allowing for selective treatment of the port wine stain.
 This is a process is called selective photothermolysis.

 More recently, port wine stains have also been treated with the 532nm and 1064nm wavelengths of the Gemini laser.
 The 532nm wavelength is the primary laser wavelength used in treatment of port wine stains.
 The Gemini laser emits a wavelength of 532nm that is highly attracted to haemoglobin or the blood in the Port wine stain.
-The 1064nm wavelength is also attracted to the haemoglobin in port wine stains, but not to such a high degree.
+The 1064nm wavelength is also attracted to the haemoglobin, but not to such a high degree.
 It does however, penetrate very deeply which helps to compensate for the relatively lower attraction to haemoglobin.
 The Gemini laser in some studies has been shown to be able to treat port wine stains that are resistant to treatment with pulsed dye lasers (see link to journal article at bottom of page).
 The Gemini laser head also has a cooled-tip to chill the top surface of the skin, which reduces the damage to the surface layer of the skin as the laser passes through to target the abnormal vessels.

 Port wine stain nodules may appear in the third to fourth decade of life.
 These can sometimes be treated with the Erbium laser to help flatten these lesions.